dhiles/ngx-gridboard/src/ngx-gridboard/README.md

 ###### clickFunction: [myClickFunction(toolbarItem:any): void] name of a custom function defined in the component to be classed on click of the icon.

 ###### itemSelection:  parameter of type ItemSelection.
-Currently the only enum constant supported is ItemSelection.Close.
-When itemSelection is defined, a click event on the toolbarItem icon will trigger a panel close.
+Currently the enum constant supported are ItemSelection.Close, ItemSelection.Minimize, and ItemSelection.Maximize.
+When itemSelection is defined, a click event on the toolbarItem icon will trigger a panel close, minimize or maximize.
 If a clickFunction is already defined for the icon, the itemSelection will not be triggered.

 ###### ifFunction: [myIfFunction(toolbarItem:any): boolean] name of a custom function defined in the component to be tested.
 When this function returns false, the icon is hidden.
 If a function is named but not defined for the component, the default result is true.